Updated to accord with the UK government’s COVID Response – Step 3.

-Adults can continue to take part in outdoor organised sport and licensed physical outdoor activities in groups of more than six, provided it is organised by a national governing body, club, registered instructor/coach, business or charity …… in all cases the organiser must conduct a risk assessment and ensure compliance with COVID-19 Secure Guidance.
+Adults to take part in outdoor organised sport and licensed physical outdoor activities provided it is organised by a national governing body, club, registered instructor/coach, business or charity …… in all cases the organiser must conduct a risk assessment and ensure compliance with COVID-19 Secure Guidance.

 Therefore, Halcyon can return to having an official ramble programme provided we have a COVID protocol in place and that every member on a ramble abides with the protocol provisions.